 - Stay focused on tasks and actions.
 Feedback should never feel personal.
 If you say, “You’re not a team player” to an employee, they may feel attacked.
 If you say, “When you arrive late to your shift, it has a negative impact on the rest of the team,” you’re making the same point without getting personal.
 Always focus on how an employee’s actions – whether good or bad – impact your entire restaurant team.

 - Be clear.
 Your feedback to employees needs to provide them with specific information about what you want from them.
 If you just say, “your appetizer sales are too low,” for example, employees won’t understand what you expect of them.
 Instead, give employees specific info they can act on by saying something like, “Be sure to suggest appetizers to every table.
-Use the strategies you learned to assume the sale and give guests a choice.”
+Use the sales strategies you’ve learned to assume the sale and give guests a choice.”

 - Confidential.
 Corrective feedback should always be done privately.
 Use one-on-one coaching to address poor performance and revisit goals.
 For positive feedback, celebrating publicly can be valuable to the team, but privately letting employees know how their performance impacts the restaurant’s success will carry more weight.